bensheldon/island94-jekyll/_posts/2023-02-12-prevent-cdn-poisoning-from-fat-get-head-requests-in-ruby-on-rails.md

     q=verybadstuff  <== oh, but with a request body
     ```

 In a Rails Controller, `parameters` (alias `params`) merges query parameters (that's the URL values) with request parameters (that's the body values) into a single data structure.
-If your controller uses `params[:q]` to determine whether to show the landing page or the search results, it's possible that when someone sends that Fat Request, your CDN may cache and subsequently serve the results for `verybadstuff` every time someone visits the `/search` landing page.
+If your controller uses the presence of `params[:q]` to determine whether to show the landing page or the search results, it's possible that when someone sends that Fat Request, your CDN may cache and subsequently serve the results for `verybadstuff` every time someone visits the `/search` landing page.
 That's bad!

 Here's how to Curl it: